 Jeanne T. Arrigo

 Though JEANNE T. ARRIGO grew up in Missouri, then went to college in Iowa, she has been a Chicagoan for 25 years now, and considers herself practically a native.
-She’s been a performer as long as she can remember, first as a singer and actor, then adding guitar and songwriting to the mix, and is now additionally a burgeoning fiddler.
-Some of Jeanne’s favorite projects have been performing with the Tony Award-winning Lookingglass Theatre Co. in the Jeff-nominated, folk-inspired new musical, "Eastland”; understudying with Steppenwolf Theatre; and self-producing two CDs of music (one containing all original songs; the other, a live concert of hymns set in an acoustic folk style).
+She’s been a performer as long as she can remember, first as a singer and actor, then adding guitar and songwriting to the mix, and is now additionally a fiddler.
+Some of Jeanne’s favorite projects have been performing with the Tony Award-winning Lookingglass Theatre Co. in the Jeff-nominated, folk-inspired new musical, "Eastland”; working with Steppenwolf Theatre on Tracy Letts’ three recent world premieres; and self-producing two CDs of music (one containing all original songs; the other, a live concert of hymns set in an acoustic folk style).

 In 1988, Jeanne graduated cum laude from Coe College in Cedar Rapids, IA, with a double major in theatre and psychology.
 She then obtained an M.Ed. in School Psychology from Loyola University in Chicago.
 In 1998 she left full time work to concentrate on music/songwriting and performing.
 Jeanne's music tends towards pop-folk, slice-of-life stories, often set in alternate guitar tunings, reminiscent of one of her musical idols, Joni Mitchell.